SamsungSLAV/festral/README.md

 # Festral

-This package is developed and adopted for usage with existing extended secos CI system (http://127.0.0.1:81/u.harbuz/secosci) which consists of PHP page, MySQL database and set of scripts for importing data to the database from the formatted in some way files.
-This package uses set of configuration files for management of repositories building and testing.
+This package provides client for SLAV testing ramework and more abstract layer for performing building and testing repositories by user.

 Festral consists of some small utilities: